ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-CPP.rst

     [INFO] [parameter_node]: Hello world

 Now you can see the default value of your parameter, but you want to be able to set it yourself.
 There are two ways to accomplish this.

 3.1 Change via the console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+This part will use the knowledge you have gained from the :ref:`tutoral about parameters <ROS2Params>` and apply it to the node you have just created.

 Make sure the node is running: